mgrammai/ucd-milestone-project/README.md

 * Home page

 Carousel with 3 items:
-1. Last video > link to the news page
+1. Photo with video > link to the news page
-2. Live band photo > link to the event page
+2. Live band photo > link to the contact us page
-3. Band photo with special banner > link to the hire us page
+3. Disc picture > link to the music page

 ![Homepage Wireframe](/files/read-me-images/wireframe-home-carousel.jpg)

-* Scrolling page
+* Navigation pages

 ![Pages Wireframe](/files/read-me-images/wireframe-pages.jpg)

 ### Surface

-* Font: TBD
+* Font: Lato (from Google Fonts)
 * Colors:
-    * Text: TBD
+    * Text: Black
-    * Background: TBD
+    * Background: #FAFAFA - light grey
-    * Links: TBD
+    * Links: #DC143C - a reminder of the color of The Monkees logo
-    * Highlights: TBD
+    * Highlights: #DCDCDC - darker grey for some box background

 ## Features